ABI-CTT-Group/workflow-manager/examples/README.rst

 To run the examples,
-you first need to install the package and add the path to the package to your PYTHONPATH environment variable (see the installation page).
+you first need to install the package and add the path to the package to your PYTHONPATH environment variable (see `root/docs/source/installation.rst <https://github.com/LIN810116/workflow-manager/blob/main/docs/source/installation.rst>`_).

 Example Scripts
 ---------------